 The Bureau of Land Management (BLM), Redding Field Office, proposes to sell the Federal reversionary interest in 5 acres of land in Butte County, California, near Forbestown.
 The land was previously conveyed out of Federal ownership in 1971 subject to a Federal reversionary interest which is now proposed for sale under the authority of the Federal Land Policy and Management Act of 1976 (FLPMA).
 The Federal reversionary interest will be sold to the Forbestown Lodge No. 50, Free and Accepted Masons, a California non-profit association, for $41,000, which represents the appraised fair market value of $50,000 today, less the $9,000 previously paid for the land in 1971.

 Comments regarding the proposed sale must be received by the BLM on or before June 30, 2014.

 Send written comments concerning the proposed sale to the Field Manager, BLM, Redding Field Office, 355 Hemsted Drive, Redding, CA 96002.

 Ilene Emry, Realty Specialist, BLM Redding Field Office, telephone 530-224-2100; address 355 Hemsted Drive, Redding, CA 96002.
 Persons who use a telecommunications device for the deaf (TDD) may call the Federal Information Relay Service (FIRS) at 1-800-877-8339 to contact the above individual during normal business hours.
-The FIRS is available 24 hours a day, 7 days a week, to leave a message or question with the above individual.
+The FIRS is available 24 hours a day, 7 days a week, to leave a message or question with the Start Printed Page 28546above individual.
 You will receive a reply during normal business hours.